Archkr/ST-BasicSpotify/README.md

 ### 2. Install the Server Plugin

-Copy the `plugins/mpris` folder into your SillyTavern plugins directory:
+Copy the `mpris` folder into your SillyTavern plugins directory:

 ```
 SillyTavern/plugins/